johannefranck/johannefranck.github.io/demographics.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: custom_home
-title: Demographics
+title: Sociodemographics
-hero_title: Demographic Relations
+hero_title: Sociodemographics
-hero_subtitle: Exploring the Influence and Connection to the People in Copenhagen
+hero_subtitle: Exploring the Demographics and Sociodemographic data to the People in Copenhagen
 ---

-## <a id="demographics"></a>Demographics
+## <a id="Sociodemographics"></a>Sociodemographics

 Having explored how election results have evolved across the last six national elections, we now turn our attention to the people behind the votes.
 Shifts in political outcomes may reflect changes in party landscapes — with new parties emerging and others declining — but they may also reflect changes in the population itself.